How to Generate a Semantic Model in Precog

 1. Open Your Workspace

-From the Organization Dashboard, select the workspace containing the source you want to model.
+From the Organization Dashboard, select the workspace containing the sources you want to model.

-2. Select the source you want to generate a semantic model for
+2. Select the connection you want to add semantic modeling to

-Once semantic modeling is enabled, you need to run a data load to generate the model.
+Once use cases are configured on your connection, trigger a data load to generate the model.

 During this run, Precog will: